- Not a substitute for professional veterinary help.

 Keep your cat occupied with playful (and less destructive) alternatives.
-Set up an area in the house with some new toys to keep your cat interested in something other than the shiny ornaments on your tree.
+Set up an area in the house with some new interactive cat toys, puzzle feeders, and scratchers to keep your cat interested in something other than the shiny ornaments on your tree.

 It’s great that you wrapped some cute catnip toys for Christmas morning.
 But leaving them under the tree for several days?
 Not so great.
 Remove tempting packages and save them until you’re ready to open them (with your cat, of course!)

 Sure, real trees have their charm.
 They’re also incredibly messy.
 Fallen pine needles can puncture paws and pose a serious risk to curious chewers.
 An artificial tree will override this hazard.